theairdemon/musicGenerator/Version 4 (dev)/Genres/README.md

 Unlike the others so far, lofi is a great genre for having exact repetition.
 I think there should be some solid full measures-worth of repetition for sure, and high chances of repetition elsewhere.

 ### Lofi - Melody
+Lots of repetition here as well!
+Definitely high probability of perfect repetition.

 ### Lofi - Instrumentation
+Mostly piano and synths, with vinyl filter on top of that.